Ilemni/AnimLib/README.md

 ## For Modders

-This mod supports animating with the use of Aseprite files.
-This also supports Abilities, such as what OriMod uses.
+This mod requires the usage of Aseprite files for character animations.
+Since this mod depends on Aseprite's animation tags, layers, and userdata, PNG files are not supported.

+## This readme is out of date, and requires a full rewrite.

+Some of the classes references below no longer exist, and have been replaced by more versatile systems.

+Outdated information below:

 ---